sentience/alloflamy.com/about.md

 ## Disclaimer

-LAMY is a trademark of C. Josef Lamy GmbH.
+Lamy is a trademark of C. Josef Lamy GmbH.

-This site is not affiliated with or endorsed by LAMY in any way.
+This site is not affiliated with or endorsed by Lamy in any way.
 It’s a labour of love from a fan.

-For official news and information about LAMY and its products, visit the [official LAMY website](https://www.lamy.com/).
+For official news and information about Lamy and its products, visit the [official LAMY website](https://www.lamy.com/).